-(3) Premium based on reserves.
+(3) Premium based on claim reserves.
 The employer will pay the value of reserves on claims evaluated as of the end of the tenth year.

 (B) Surplus charges in claims will not be charged to the employer.

 (C) Individual claims costs will be limited to the per claim limit selected by the employer.

-(E) When an employer leaves a retrospective rating program and returns to the state fund program, the employer shall be subject to all of the provisions of rule 4123-17-03 of the Administrative Code, classification rates.
+(F) When an employer leaves a retrospective rating program and returns to the state fund program, the employer shall be subject to all of the provisions of rule 4123-17-03 of the Administrative Code, classification rates.

 (1) Claims costs according to this rule for all injuries incurred from the beginning of the policy year in which the employer participated in retrospective rating through the date of removal from the program.